Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 )
 ```

-With both on, a UI module looks closer to single-threaded code with explicit `@concurrent` doors into the background pool — the inverse of the 6.0 default, and a much shorter path through Sendable warnings for app code.
+With both on, a UI module looks closer to single-threaded code with explicit `@concurrent` doors into the background pool: the inverse of the 6.0 default, and a much shorter path through Sendable warnings for app code.

 ### Concurrency migration checklist